mportesdev/mportesdev.github.io/_posts/2021-08-24-class-properties-in-python.md

 ---

-As of Python version 3.9, it is possible to define a class property (i.e. a computed class attribute) by simply stacking the `classmethod` and `property` decorators.
+As of Python version 3.9, it is possible to define a class property (i.e. a computed or otherwise managed class attribute) by simply stacking the `classmethod` and `property` decorators.

 For example: